So you want to: deal with missing values

 R will also use NaN (i.e. “Not a Number”) for missing numerics, and NULL when results of a function are undefined.
 We can also tell R what we want to consider a missing number (e.g. in some databases 9999 is used to represent a missing value) with the na.strings=... argument when we read in the data.

-We can also find missing values using the is.na() function:
+You can also find missing values in a vector (e.g. column) using the is.na() function:

 is.na(ChlData$Chl)